 Some think this model is oversimplified, and the argument also implies that attribution is not important.

 Indeed, we should ask the question – do we really care about attribution?
 We might.
 Or not.
 If we want to know what really impacted user behavior, and which of the tests (or a combination of tests – something you can explore with a testing tool like Conductrics) was responsible, then attribution does matter.
-This why you have hypotheses and stuff, right?
+This is why you have a hypotheses and stuff, right?

 Are you in the business of science, or in the business of making money?